metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

-- `description` (String) Description is a free form string, it can be used by the creator of the rule to store human readable explanation of the purpose of this rule.
+- `description` (String) Description is a free form string, it can be used by the creator ofthe rule to store human readable explanation of the purpose of thisrule.
 Rules cannot be identified by comment.
-- `egress` (Attributes List) Egress is a list of EgressRule which are enforced at egress.
-If omitted or empty, this rule does not apply at egress. (see [below for nested schema](#nestedatt--spec--egress))
+- `egress` (Attributes List) Egress is a list of EgressRule which are enforced at egress.If omitted or empty, this rule does not apply at egress. (see [below for nested schema](#nestedatt--spec--egress))
-- `egress_deny` (Attributes List) EgressDeny is a list of EgressDenyRule which are enforced at egress.
-Any rule inserted here will be denied regardless of the allowed egress rules in the 'egress' field.
-If omitted or empty, this rule does not apply at egress. (see [below for nested schema](#nestedatt--spec--egress_deny))
+- `egress_deny` (Attributes List) EgressDeny is a list of EgressDenyRule which are enforced at egress.Any rule inserted here will be denied regardless of the allowed egressrules in the 'egress' field.If omitted or empty, this rule does not apply at egress. (see [below for nested schema](#nestedatt--spec--egress_deny))
-- `enable_default_deny` (Attributes) EnableDefaultDeny determines whether this policy configures the subject endpoint(s) to have a default deny mode.
-If enabled, this causes all traffic not explicitly allowed by a network policy to be dropped.
-If not specified, the default is true for each traffic direction that has rules, and false otherwise.
-For example, if a policy only has Ingress or IngressDeny rules, then the default for ingress is true and egress is false.
-If multiple policies apply to an endpoint, that endpoint's default deny will be enabled if any policy requests it.
-This is useful for creating broad-based network policies that will not cause endpoints to enter default-deny mode. (see [below for nested schema](#nestedatt--spec--enable_default_deny))
+- `enable_default_deny` (Attributes) EnableDefaultDeny determines whether this policy configures thesubject endpoint(s) to have a default deny mode.
+If enabled,this causes all traffic not explicitly allowed by a network policyto be dropped.If not specified, the default is true for each traffic directionthat has rules, and false otherwise.
+For example, if a policyonly has Ingress or IngressDeny rules, then the default foringress is true and egress is false.If multiple policies apply to an endpoint, that endpoint's default denywill be enabled if any policy requests it.This is useful for creating broad-based network policies that will notcause endpoints to enter default-deny mode. (see [below for nested schema](#nestedatt--spec--enable_default_deny))
-- `endpoint_selector` (Attributes) EndpointSelector selects all endpoints which should be subject to this rule.
-EndpointSelector and NodeSelector cannot be both empty and are mutually exclusive. (see [below for nested schema](#nestedatt--spec--endpoint_selector))
+- `endpoint_selector` (Attributes) EndpointSelector selects all endpoints which should be subject tothis rule.
+EndpointSelector and NodeSelector cannot be both empty andare mutually exclusive. (see [below for nested schema](#nestedatt--spec--endpoint_selector))
-- `ingress` (Attributes List) Ingress is a list of IngressRule which are enforced at ingress.
-If omitted or empty, this rule does not apply at ingress. (see [below for nested schema](#nestedatt--spec--ingress))
+- `ingress` (Attributes List) Ingress is a list of IngressRule which are enforced at ingress.If omitted or empty, this rule does not apply at ingress. (see [below for nested schema](#nestedatt--spec--ingress))
-- `ingress_deny` (Attributes List) IngressDeny is a list of IngressDenyRule which are enforced at ingress.
-Any rule inserted here will be denied regardless of the allowed ingress rules in the 'ingress' field.
-If omitted or empty, this rule does not apply at ingress. (see [below for nested schema](#nestedatt--spec--ingress_deny))
+- `ingress_deny` (Attributes List) IngressDeny is a list of IngressDenyRule which are enforced at ingress.Any rule inserted here will be denied regardless of the allowed ingressrules in the 'ingress' field.If omitted or empty, this rule does not apply at ingress. (see [below for nested schema](#nestedatt--spec--ingress_deny))
-- `labels` (Attributes List) Labels is a list of optional strings which can be used to re-identify the rule or to store metadata.
-It is possible to lookup or delete strings based on labels.
-Labels are not required to be unique, multiple rules can have overlapping or identical labels. (see [below for nested schema](#nestedatt--spec--labels))
+- `labels` (Attributes List) Labels is a list of optional strings which can be used tore-identify the rule or to store metadata.
+It is possible to lookupor delete strings based on labels.
+Labels are not required to beunique, multiple rules can have overlapping or identical labels. (see [below for nested schema](#nestedatt--spec--labels))
-- `node_selector` (Attributes) NodeSelector selects all nodes which should be subject to this rule.
-EndpointSelector and NodeSelector cannot be both empty and are mutually exclusive.
+- `node_selector` (Attributes) NodeSelector selects all nodes which should be subject to this rule.EndpointSelector and NodeSelector cannot be both empty and are mutuallyexclusive.
 Can only be used in CiliumClusterwideNetworkPolicies. (see [below for nested schema](#nestedatt--spec--node_selector))

 <a id="nestedatt--spec--egress"></a>
 ### Nested Schema for `spec.egress`